fss18/al_agent_container/README.md

 * Look for the sample YAML file for how to use it as daemon set
 * WARNING: This deployment model will have limitation on traffic inspection from/to the Pods

 Sample Usage in Standalone Docker
 ================

-* I don't recommend running this on standalone Docker daemon, unless if you set "--network=host" to allow the AL Agent to inspect the host network traffic
+* Set "--network=host" to allow the AL Agent to inspect the host network traffic
-* Sample command: `docker run -d --network=host -t wellysiauw/al_agent_standard:latest "UNIQUE REG KEY" "start"
+* Sample command: `docker run -d --network=host -t wellysiauw/al_agent_standard:latest "start" "UNIQUE REG KEY"

 Arguments